Rei-SwitchBot/faq/en-us/Lock.md

 NOT

 be controlled remotely on your Apple watch even if there is a Hub Mini/Ceiling Light.
 You can ONLY control Lock via Apple watch at a bluetooth range nearby.

 ---
-### What to Do If I Want to Place SwitchBot Lock Pro at the Top of My Smart Watch?

-Last Updated: 2024 May 24

-Related Product: SwitchBot Lock Pro

-Currently, we cannot modify the order of SwitchBot devices on Apple Watch or Android Watch.
-However, our technical team is actively resolving this issue and we thank you for your patience.

----